ddybing/stream-music-recognition/readme.md

+Some python scripts for recognize songs via Shazam on audio streams and in long files

 # Stream music recognition by Shazam
 Recognize songs in real-time from a streaming audio source and writes the recognized songs to a file using the Shazam API.
 It can be used to identify songs played on live radio, music streaming services, or any other audio stream.